nuuuwan/news_lk3_data/README.md

 *2024-04-03 13:30:00* · [`adaderanalk`](https://www.adaderana.lk/news/98393/general-amnesty-declared-for-tri-forces-absentees) · `en`

-The Ministry of Defence has declared a general amnesty for the tri-forces absentees, enabling them to receive a legal discharge from their respective services.
+The Ministry of Defence has declared a general amnesty for the tri-forces absentees, enabling them to receive an official discharge from their respective services.

 General amnesty will be in force for a period of one month, from 20 April to 20 May.

-Accordingly, the tri-forces personnel who have been absent without leave (AWOL) before 02 April this year will be allowed to receive their discharge from military service during this period.
+Accordingly, the tri-forces personnel who have been absent without leave (AWOL) before 02 April 2024 will be allowed to receive their discharge from military service during this period.

-Additionally, if they have any amount due to be paid to their respective services, it is required to be settled before receiving their discharge.
+Additionally, any financial obligations or amounts due are required to be settled prior to their discharge.

-Meanwhile, the absentees who are currently living overseas will also be eligible to receive a legal discharge from their respective services without reporting to the unit during the general amnesty period.
+Meanwhile, the absentees who are currently living overseas will also be eligible to receive a legal discharge from the military service without reporting to their respective regiments, subject to the following requirements:

-◼️
+• Those seeking to be discharged should have no pending disciplinary actions taken against them apart from that of being AWOL.

+...

 [Data](articles/e9b9be78.json)